Galser/packer-nginx64/README.md

  Further, we going to do some *complimentary steps* to test the box.

- First we need  to initialize Vagrant with our fresh box, bring it up  , check and later destroy to free resources.
+ First, we need to initialize Vagrant with our fresh box, bring it up, check and later destroy to free resources.

 - We need to let know Vagrant about our new box - e.g. add it.
  ```
  vagrant box add --name nginx64 nginx64-vbox.box
  ```

- Output should look like :
+ The output should look like :
  ```
     ==> box: Box file was not detected as metadata.
 Adding it directly...
     ==> box: Adding box 'nginx64' (v0) for provider: